 The Beginning of NG-CDF

 After Moi, nyayo-esque generosity was formalised by President Kibaki with the creation of NG CDF or Constituency Development Fund.
 Though declared unlawful several times over, MPs continue to receive millions of taxpayer shillings over which they have full discretionary control.
 Given free reign, most seem to have chosen to focus exclusively on fraud-friendly schemes and re-election efforts.
 All while the country’s education system unravels.
-The TSC claims it cannot hire teachers for lack of funds and schools cannot implement the new curriculum for the same reason.
-Children are packed into classes and dorms, receiving far below the most basic standard of care.
+The TSC claims it cannot hire teachers for lack of funds and schools cannot implement the new CBC/CBE curriculum for the same reason.
+Children are packed into classes and dorms, receiving far below the most basic standard of education and care.
 With MPs and elected officials across the board happy to exchange a million or more to sink a borehole in exchange for being the guest of honor at a packed school event, quid pro quo arrangements are inevitable.
 While not inventing the practice of putting money in schools to serve politics, the astronomical amounts presently at play take it from passive electioneering to something else entirely.

 Cleophas Malala